Wolfgang Schwanitz

 Wolfgang Schwanitz (26 June 1930 – 1 February 2022) was a German intelligence official, who was the last head of the Stasi, the East German secret police.
 It was officially renamed the "Office for National Security" on 17 November 1989.
 Unlike his predecessor, Erich Mielke, he did not hold the title "Minister of State Security", but held the title of "Leader of the Office for National Security".
 Following the German reunification, he was active as an author of works that sought to portray the Stasi in a positive light.

 Career in East Germany

 Early developments

 Schwanitz was born in Berlin.
 He became a member of the Free German Youth when the German Democratic Republic was founded.
 In 1950, he became a member of the Society for German-Soviet Friendship (Gesellschaft für Deutsch-Sowjetische Freundschaft), and in 1953, of the Socialist Unity Party of Germany, the ruling East German communist party.
 He worked for the Stasi from 1951, and studied at the college of the Stasi, where he earned a doctorate with a dissertation on "combating hostile tendencies among the youth" (Bekämpfung feindlicher Erscheinungen unter Jugendlichen) (the doctorate is not recognized in present-day Germany).
 Between 1974 and 1986, he was head of Stasi in East Berlin.
-In 1986, he was appointed Stasi Lieutenant General and deputy of the Minister for State Security Erich Mielke.
+In 1986, he was appointed Stasi Lieutenant General and deputy of the Minister for State Security by Erich Mielke.